-There are a lot of approaches to give your hiring manager a positive answer that exhibits how you sparkle in the working environment.
-There are likewise answers you ought to totally maintain a strategic distance from.
+There are a lot of approaches to give your hiring manager a positive answer to interview question that exhibits how you sparkle in the working environment.
+There are likewise answers you ought to maintain a strategic distance from.

 You ought to never:

 - Discuss your own life, except if it straightforwardly identifies with your professional qualities

 - Criticize different competitors, even in a general or unclear way.
 This recommends an absence of confidence on your part and even sounds impolite.
 Concentrate on you, not them.